mohammadalsmadi2000/reading-notes/Interview34.md

         elif c.isspace() and words[-1:].isalnum():
             words += ' '

-    # Split the book into words
     words = words.split()

-    # Count the occurrences of each word
     for word in words:
         if word in word_counts:
             word_counts[word] += 1
         else:
             word_counts[word] = 1

-    # Find the word with the maximum count
     max_word = ""
     max_count = 0
     for word, count in word_counts.items():